TSI Frequently Asked Questions

 How do I make arrangements to take a test?

-What do I do after I have taken TSI tests and have scores?
+What do I do after I have taken TSI assessments and have scores to submit?

 What happens if my scores are not on file?